UnparalleledSmilingMonster/DP-greedy/README.md

 * `toy_example_paper.py` contains the code to generate the decision tree presented in our paper (Figure TODO)
 * `expes_utils.py` contains useful methods that are called in our experiments scripts
-* `HeuristicRL.py` contains our implementation of a Greedy Rule List Classifier (extending the classifier class proposed in CORELS for the sake of compatibility and efficiency)
+* `HeuristicRL.py` contains our implementation of a Greedy Rule List Classifier (`GreedyRLClassifier` object, extending the classifier class proposed in CORELS for the sake of compatibility and efficiency)
 * `utils_greedy.py` contains useful methods that are called by our Greedy Rule List classifier contained in `HeuristicRL.py`
 * `tentative_greedy_RL_class.py` provides an example to learn Rule Lists with tunable depth, width, and minimum rules support, for both our custom version of CORELS and our Greedy Rule List classifier implementation